lj-ditrapani/SWE430/markdown/lesson1.markdown

 - <a href="http://programmer.97things.oreilly.com/wiki/index.php/Know_Your_IDE">Know Your IDE</a>, page 90
 - <a href="http://programmer.97things.oreilly.com/wiki/index.php/The_Unix_Tools_Are_Your_Friends">The Unix Tools Are Your Friends</a>, page 176

 There are many other software development tools.
-Some are generally useful, such as unit testing frameworks (discussed in lesson 1), and others that are only applicable in specific domains.
+Some are generally useful, such as unit testing frameworks (discussed in [Lesson 3](lesson3.html)), and others that are only applicable in specific domains.
 We will not attempt to discuss them all in detail here.

 Coding Standards